HL7-Quality/cds-connect-authoring-tool/api/README.md

 ### Authentication

 This project uses [Passport](http://www.passportjs.org/) to authenticate users.
-By default, the project uses the [LDAP Authentication Strategy](https://github.com/vesse/passport-ldapauth).
+The project supports local authentication (most for development), OpenID Connect , and LDAP using the [LDAP Authentication Strategy](https://github.com/vesse/passport-ldapauth).

 For development purposes, the [Local Authentication Strategy](https://github.com/jaredhanson/passport-local) can be enabled via configuration.
 In order to do so, a `config/local-users.json` file must be created.
 For an example of the structure of this file, see `config/example-local-users.json`.

+An example OAuth configuration file in `config/example-oauth.json`

+When running

 ### Run